Today’s post is written by Bethany Randy.

 3) Get Online

 Social networking is essential.
 Recruiters often go online to approach potential candidates, and you can increase your chances by setting up a profile on LinkedIn.
-Like this infographic says, there’s plenty of reason to use the internet.
+There’s plenty of reason to use the internet.
 Recruiters are increasingly using LinkedIn to find good candidates, and it’s a simple way to get your resume out in the open.
 Keep it clear and concise but don’t be afraid to add details about your projects and a little about yourself.
 You want recruiters to get a good idea of your qualifications, experience, and even your personality.

 Keeping your LinkedIn profile up-to-date is a must, and if you can gain some insightful recommendations form key clients and colleagues it really helps the recruiter make their mind up”, said Matt Comley from Director Appointments, recruitment experts specializing in sales director jobs.